HISTORY OF NEW YEAR’S EVE

 Speaking of astronomy, Earth is always closest to the sun in its yearly orbit around this time.
 This event is called Earth’s perihelion.

-In the U.S., the trademark of the New Year’s Eve celebration is the dropping “the ball” in New York City’s Times Square at midnight that separates December 31 from January 1 of the New Year.
+In the U.S., the trademark of the New Year’s Eve celebration is the dropping “the ball” in New York City’s Times Square at midnight, which separates December 31 from January 1 of the New Year.
 Times Square became the site in 1904 where the New York Times building was situated.
 There were chiming bells, fireworks, and… falling hot ash.

 The Times’ publisher asked Walter Palmer, the Times’ chief electrician, to develop an alternative.
 Since 1829 in Portsmouth, England, and starting in 1845 in Washington D.C.’s Foggy Bottom, a maritime “time ball” was dropped so that sailors at sea could scope it with a telescope and synchronize their chronometers.